 *Note: A passport is required for ID check.

-Located along the 38th parallel, this infamous border was established at the end of the war in 1953 with the signing of the Panmunjom armistice to separate North and South Korea.
-Upon arrival, proceed to passport security control followed by a brief introduction at the United Nations’ camp.
+Located on either side of the 38th parallel, this notable border was established at the end of the war in 1953 with the signing of the Panmunjom armistice to separate North and South Korea.
+Upon arrival, proceed through passport security control, followed by a brief introduction at the United Nations’ camp.
 Visit Dora Observatory and Dorasan railway station.
 Explore Imjingak Park with the Memorial, the Liberty Bridge, and the Bell of Unification.
 Later in the morning, visit the 3rd tunnel, dug into the rock at a depth of 73m, capable of moving a full division per hour with their weapons.

 Insadong - An antique cultural street, one of Seoul’s most memorable attractions.
 It represents the heart of Korean traditional culture and crafts.
 Stores in Insadong offer a wide variety of goods unique to Korea.